Value Statement

 Force Types are categories of tools and techniques used to control an event.
 Force Type numbers are for all Force Types used, as more than one Force Type may be used in an event.

 Force Type Definition Restraints Tools physically applied to partially or completely restrict mobility.
 These include arm restraint band, restraint chair, restraint board, and flex cuffs.
 Typically used in response to resistance.
 Control techniques Control techniques are applied to a part of the body in response to resistance, to gain compliance, and to avoid higher levels of force.
 This includes directional control, joint control, carry and slide.
 Control techniques are not intended to or reasonably likely to cause substantial pain or physically injury.
 Takedowns Techniques where the deputy physically takes the person to the floor or ground in response to resistance, to gain control, and to avoid higher levels of force.
 These include arm, hair, joint, leg, leg sweep, and tackle.
-There are dynamic takedowns and controlled takedowns where the risk of injury is very minimal.
-Pressure points When pressure is physically applied to part of the body in response to resistance.
-Used to gain compliance, and to avoid higher levels of force or to restrict mobility.
+Pressure points When pressure is physically applied to a specific point on the body in response to resistance.
+Used to gain compliance, and to avoid higher levels of force.
 Handheld chemical incapacitant Handheld Chemical Incapacitant means the following, together or separately: Handheld munitions and devices are specifically designed to cause temporary pain, temporary irritation, temporary disruption of vital processes, temporary incapacitation, temporary disability or permanent harm through the toxic properties of toxic chemicals, or their precursors, that would be released as a result of the employment of the handheld munitions and devices; and any equipment specifically designed for use directly in connection with the employment of handheld munitions and devices as described above.
-“Handheld chemical incapacitant” does not include tear gas (HB 4008).
+“Handheld chemical incapacitant” does not include tear gas (ORS 181A.708).
 Conducted electrical weapon (CEW/taser) A less lethal system capable of delivering electrical energy designed to cause involuntary muscle contractions and overrides the subjects voluntary muscle responses.
 Used in response to resistance, to defend the member and/or the public and to avoid higher levels of force.
 Can be deployed through projected probes or pushing directly against the skin (drive stun).
 Impact weapon Impact weapons are tools such as a baton, asp, and long bat or shield used in response to resistance, to defend the member and/or the public and to avoid higher levels of force.
-Kinetic impact projectiles All nonlethal, less-lethal or semi lethal projectiles, including but not limited to rubber and plastics bullets, beanbag rounds, sponge rounds and pellet rounds.
+Kinetic impact projectiles All nonlethal, less lethal, or semi-lethal projectiles, including but not limited to rubber and plastic bullets, beanbag rounds, sponge rounds and pellet rounds (ORS 181A.708).
 Used in response to resistance, to defend the member and/or the public and to avoid higher levels of force.
 Strikes (hands, elbows, knees, feet) A focused strike to the person’s body.
 Strikes are used in response to resistance, to defend the member and/or the public, to gain compliance, and to avoid higher levels of force.
 Deadly physical force Any force, under the circumstances in which it is used, readily capable of causing Serious Physical Injury or death.
 ORS 161.015 (3) Other Police canine (engagement), Pursuit Intervention Strategies (Dynamic Box-in) -

 Locations